TESL Course in Malaysia: 8 Important Details You Must Know

 This module will teach you about the consideration of the principles, theoretical issues, and how they affect the teaching of reading and writing to students.

-Literature in a Language Classroom
+Literature In A Language Classroom

 The classic literature module provides insight into understanding issues in the teaching of literature.